zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

    Visual Manager modes (EM, Epochs, Properties)

-This panel (:numref:`Fig. %s <VisualManager_01-03FIG>`) consents to manage Proxy models representation in the 3D space of Blender.
+This panel (:numref:`Fig. %s <VisualManager_01-03FIG>`) consents to manage the aspect of the so-called Proxy models (or Proxies) in the 3D space of Blender.

-Within the ``display mode`` section, users can filter the visualization of the geometries (the so-called Proxy Models or Proxies) by using *EM*, *Epochs*, *Properties*.
+Within the ``Display mode`` section, users can filter the visualization of the geometries by using *EM*, *Epochs*, and *Properties*:

-- Using ``EM`` option, user will visualize Proxies with a monochromatic material that will match their specific type of node (US, USV/s, USV/n, SF, etc..).
+- ``EM`` will visualize Proxies with a monochromatic material that will match their node (US, USV/s, USV/n, SF, etc..);

-- By selecting ``Epochs`` option, Proxies’ materials will be changed in relation to the chronological period to which proxy models will belong.
+- ``Epochs`` change Proxies’ materials according to the chronological period to which proxy models belong;

-- Choosing ``Properties`` a new material will be applied to every Proxy model.
+- ``Properties`` apply a new material to every Proxy model.
-This section of the panel reads all the properties of the EM.
+This specific section of the panel reads all the properties of the EM.
 When a specific property is selected the filter visualizes all the related information.

 The panel allows to:

 - freely attribute a color material
 - select Proxies with the same property
 - save the color schema